A blend of dance, poetry, and math explanation. Motivates and explains the fundamental group of the configuration space of three points using dancers.

 In 2023, I met Shiying Dong who taught me how to make crocheted Seifert surfaces of knots and links.
 We made an overview video and a tutorial video together for one of her projects.
 Since then, Shiying has started her own YouTube channel for tutorials of her designs.
 She has some written explanations of her projects: the trefoil knot and the (3,4) torus knot.

 I continue to make models of Seifert surfaces using her techniques.
 I have also started holding my own topological crochet workshops at U Chicago to teach Shiying's designs.
+More information on making some of Shiying's designs for yourself can be found on the topological crochet resource page.

 As I was thinking about modular stitch graphs (formally called "Modular Multiplication Tables" in my work) and writing Curve Stitching and Dancing Planets, I started experimenting with ways to craft these objects.
 I devised a method for creating the patterns by wrapping string around cardboard disks.
 If you would like to try this, here are the materials for the craft: